Set up launch agent

 </Note>

-For example, if the `builder.destination` key is set to `my-registry.example.com/my-repository`, the agent will tag and push the image to `my-registry.example.com/my-repository:<source-hash>`.
-If the image exists in the registry, the build is skipped.
+For example, if you set the `builder.destination` key to `my-registry.example.com/my-repository`, the agent tags and pushes the image to `my-registry.example.com/my-repository:[SOURCE-HASH]`.
+If the image exists in the registry, the agent skips the build.

 ### Agent configuration

-If you are deploying the agent via our Helm chart, the agent config should be provided in the `agentConfig` key in the `values.yaml` file.
+If you deploy the agent with the Helm chart, provide the agent config in the `agentConfig` key in the `values.yaml` file.

-If you are invoking the agent yourself with `wandb launch-agent`, you can provide the agent config as a path to a YAML file with the `--config` flag.
-By default, the config will be loaded from `~/.config/wandb/launch-config.yaml`.
+If you invoke the agent yourself with `wandb launch-agent`, provide the agent config as a path to a YAML file with the `--config` flag.
+By default, the agent loads the config from `~/.config/wandb/launch-config.yaml`.

-The following tabs demonstrates how to configure the launch agent based on your environment and registry.
+The following tabs demonstrate how to configure the Launch agent based on your environment and registry.

 <Tabs>